shivalkarrahul/demo-three-tier-app-on-aws/README.md

 <details>
 <summary>📖 Theory: Immutable Infrastructure and Automated Scaling</summary>

 In this step, we prepare the infrastructure for scalable deployment of the Flask application:
-Since Launch Configurations are being replaced by Launch Templates, we will use a Launch Template instead.
-This approach is more flexible, supports multiple versions, and is recommended by AWS.
+• We create an Amazon Machine Image (AMI) from our configured EC2 instance.
+• We define a Launch Template instead of a Launch Configuration (as it’s the modern and recommended approach).
+• Finally, we set up an Auto Scaling Group (ASG) to handle automatic scaling and fault tolerance.

+---

+#### Detailed Explanation

+**Immutable Infrastructure**
-Theory: Immutable Infrastructure and Automated Scaling The final piece of our modern cloud architecture is building for scalability and resilience.
-We do this by adopting an immutable infrastructure pattern.
-Instead of making changes to a running server, we create a new, pre-configured image and launch new servers from it.
-This ensures consistency and prevents configuration drift.
+Immutable infrastructure means that instead of modifying existing servers, we create a new, pre-configured image and launch new servers from it.
+This ensures consistency, avoids configuration drift, and provides predictable environments.

-An AMI (Amazon Machine Image) is the foundation of this pattern.
-It's a static, complete copy of our EC2 instance, including the operating system, our Flask application, and all its dependencies.
-We can use this single AMI to create a consistent fleet of new servers.
-The Launch Template acts as the blueprint for our new instances.
-It combines all the necessary configuration details—like which AMI to use, the instance type, security groups, and even a script to start our Flask app—into a single, versioned resource.
-This makes it easy to manage and update our infrastructure.
-The Auto Scaling Group (ASG) is the key to automating our scaling.
-It monitors the health and performance of our instances.
-Using the Launch Template, the ASG can automatically add more EC2 instances when the application load increases or replace any unhealthy instances, guaranteeing high availability and responsiveness.
-This setup provides the scalability and resilience needed for a production application.
+**Amazon Machine Image (AMI)**
+An AMI is a snapshot of a server containing the operating system, application code, and dependencies.
+By using the same AMI, we can spin up multiple identical servers, ensuring uniformity across environments.

+**Launch Template**
+A Launch Template acts as a reusable blueprint for creating EC2 instances.
+It defines:
+- The AMI ID to use
+- Instance type (CPU/memory configuration)
+- Security Groups and networking details
+- User Data scripts to initialize the application

+Since Launch Templates are versioned, we can easily roll out updates or roll back to previous versions.

+**Auto Scaling Group (ASG)**
+The ASG is responsible for maintaining application availability and elasticity.
+It:
+- Launches new instances when demand increases
+- Terminates instances when demand decreases
+- Replaces unhealthy instances automatically

+By combining AMIs, Launch Templates, and ASGs, we create a **self-healing, auto-scaling infrastructure** that’s production-ready and highly resilient.

+---

+✅ This setup ensures that our Flask application can scale dynamically based on demand while maintaining consistency and reliability.

 </details>

 ### 1. Create an AMI from the Running EC2 Instance